 If a child is subject to legal guardianship, the parent or tutor who has legal guardianship rights must provide a photocopy of the official document that confirms this right.
 This document will be kept in the child's records folder.
-All changes must be reported to the ELC.
+All changes must be reported to the Summer camp staff.